DAT210/Reviews/README.md

     'reviews':[{
       'id': <id_of_the_object>(str),
       'rating': <rating_of_the_object>(float),
-      'description': <description>(str)
+      'description': <description>(str),
+      'comments': []
     }]
   }
 }
 ```
 If the request was successful the ```'status'``` field of the json reply will be 'success', and the ```'reviews'``` field will contain an array of smaller jsons which contains the ID of the object as a string, the rating of the object as a float, and a description of the object as a string.
+It will also contain an array of comments if one or more is found, or else will be ```null```.

 ###### Specific:
 The specific format will only get the rating of a specified ID, and to do this the following call is made with a GET method: